Osondi Owendi is a popular highlife track by late highlife maestro, Chief Stephen Osita Osadebe.

 “One man’s meat is another man’s poison.
 Osondi Owendi, return to your house right now, run and don’t look back!”

 Ever since that day, his attitude to life and his family changed.
 He became less serious, more playful and carefree.
 Nobody knew what had happened to him and the kind of encounter he had experienced.
 All his wives and kids knew was him running back home that morning, banging on the door demanding to be let in, shaking like a leaf and sleeping off in his bedroom.

 - Life and let live.
 Allow others to have their choices and exercise their rights

 - Live peacefully with other people.
 An atmosphere of peace brings about success in life.

 - Don’t despise the culture and tradition of your people.

 - Quality music never dies.
-Osondi Owendi is ageless and will reain evergeen for generations to come.
+Osondi Owendi is ageless and will remain evergeen for generations to come.
 Every musician should have at least one evergreen song.

 Lyrics of Osondi Owendi